The Future Looks Grand

 3D Metal Printing

 Sintered-metal casting and other computer-controlled additive metal fabrication methods have been around for several years now, but the cost and efficiency of being able to print custom metal parts is rapidly improving.
-Companies like Rapidia have developed systems that are fast and flexible and meet economic price points.
+Companies like Rapidia have developed systems that are fast and flexible and meet economical price points.

 Currently, we think of metal things as being kind of one-size-fits-all because of the cost of developing a single-purpose shape in stamping, forging or casting.
 Imagine getting durable metal things made with very specific parameters as cheaply as you can get mass-produced single-design ones.
 Hand tools that are specifically sized for your hand, bicycle components for a specific ride and custom-fit and designed joint replacements, are some of the avenues this technology unlocks.
 I can’t wait to see what happens when metal truly breaks free from the one-size-fits-all mentality.